 Overview Our research seeks to elucidate the mechanisms underlying ecosystem response to human accelerated environmental change in an effort to forecast the consequences and adapt to an uncertain future.
 We are broadly interested in understanding: 1) how do the structure and function of wetlands and streams respond to local land-use and global climate change?
 2) can current and emerging management tools reverse or restore the functioning of wetlands and streams?

 If you are interested in joining us as a graduate student please look through the website and then send Marcelo an email with your CV and research interests.
+We welcome students, postdocs, and visiting scholars regardless of race, religion, gender identification, sexual orientation, age, or disability status.
+We believe that the more diverse the lab is, the better we will be at advancing our understanding of our changing world.
 Follow us on Twitter @ArdonLab

 -August 2016-It has been a busy summer.
 We had three REUs and an RET working in the lab.
 And at the end of the summer we moved to the Department of Forestry and Environmental Resources at NCSU!

 -April 2016- Congrats to Tori for successfully defending her MS thesis.
 She answered the question in everybody's mind: what the floc?

 -February 2016- we will be moving to NCSU Department of Forestry and Environmental Resources in the Fall.

 -November- Kudos to Tori for representing the lab in ECU's 3 Minute Thesis competition and a symposium at the Duke Marine Lab! -October- Herbert et al. is out in Ecosphere- check out Publications page -September- Beginning of new semester and Ashley's paper is out in Ecology Letters! -August 15- Marcelo will be attending ESA -August 15- Luise Armstrong, Matt Stillwagon, and Gillian Gunderson join the lab!